MEET THE COACHART STAFF

 Erick is an experienced youth mentor, guide and instructor with a commitment of supporting young people within and beyond the classroom setting.
 He has led several teams of teenagers through 8 day treks through the Appalachian Trail in Maine, through the White Mountains in New Hampshire and through Big Horn National Forest in Wyoming to teach life skills and lessons to apply to everyday life.
 He has recently joined CoachArt to help children unlock their potential.

 Maia is a Los Angeles native.
-She attended Bennington College, where she studied Drama and Community Development, and co-founded Check All That Apply, a student network organized around equity and inclusion advocacy.
+She graduated from Bennington College, where she studied Drama and Community Development, and co-founded Check All That Apply, a student network organized around equity and inclusion advocacy.
 She’s passionate about liberating underserved residents of Los Angeles through creative expression and cultural enrichment, and has worked with Q Youth Foundation and CASA 0101 Theater to bring opportunities for emerging LGBTQ and Latinx storytellers to write for the stage.
 She enjoys performing, writing, cooking, and rock-climbing.
 Maia is thrilled to be part of an organization that enriches the lives of kids and provides a community of support to their families.